 Service Project Guidelines

 ● Freshmen and Sophomores must complete six (6) hours of service per semester.
 The total minimum requirement for the school year is then twelve (12) hours.

 ● Juniors and Seniors must complete twelve (12) hours of service per semester.
 The total minimum requirement for the school year is then twenty-four (24) hours.

 ● If a student works at an off-campus organization four or more times, they must obtain a letter and/or time sheet from that organization verifying her hours.
-If a student works at home or in a nature community, a picture of themselves doing service is required for verification.

 ● All students must write a service reflection as part of their project.
 The reflection can be the usual three questions from the verification form or other questions designed by your theology teacher.

 Summer 2023 Service Hours are due Tuesday, August 29th (Theology blocks E, F, G, and A) or Wednesday, August 30th (Theology blocks B, C, and D)

 Fall 2023 Service Hours are due Thursday, November 16 (Theology blocks F, G, A and B) or Friday, November 17 (Theology blocks C, D, and E)